DLR-RM/stable-baselines3/README.md

 make pytest
 ```

-You can also do a static type check using `pytype`:
+You can also do a static type check using `pytype` and `mypy`:
 ```
-pip install pytype
+pip install pytype mypy
 make type
 ```